murilo-bracero/raspstore/README.md

 ## Requirements

 - MongoDB database
-- SO: Linux and TBD
+- SO: Linux and MacOS
 - Memory: TBD
 - Space: TBD

+Also available for container managers.